14 questions to ask a mortgage lender

 How much down payment is needed?

-You or the home you're planning to buy may qualify for a local, state or national homebuying assistance program.
-These programs may be able to help with all or part of your down payment.
-Your lender can help you find appropriate programs and assist with the application process.
+You or the home you’re buying may qualify for a local, state or national homebuying assistance program.
+Such programs may be able to help with all or part of your down payment.
+Your lender can help you find appropriate programs based on your situation and goals.

 How much is the monthly mortgage payment?